blmiranda/imageEditor/README.md

 # imageEditor

-A program that will receive an image, resize it and compress it
+A CLI program that will receive an image, resize it and compress it!